devmike01/JadeSharedPreference/README.md

 # JadeSharedPreference
-A lite weight android library wrapper for SharedPreferences which uses annotation processing to generate boilerplate code for you.
+A lite weight SharedPreference library which uses annotation processing to generate boilerplate code for you.

 * Eliminate the whole `SharedPreference` code
 * Write less code to configure JadeSharedPreference